-Evista is a prescription drug approved by the Food and Drug Administration (FDA) in 2007 to help prevent the development of invasive breast cancer in postmenopausal women who are at high risk for the disease.
-Evista is also known by its drug name, Raloxifene.
+Evista is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to help prevent the development of invasive breast cancer in postmenopausal women who are at high risk for the disease.
 Evista reduces, but does not eliminate, the risk of developing invasive breast cancer.
-Evista was previously approved to treat and help prevent osteoporosis in postmenopausal women.
-Evista does not reduce the risk of noninvasive breast cancer.
+Evista does not reduce the risk of non-invasive breast cancer.
 It is not used to treat breast cancer that has already developed.
 It is not used to prevent recurrence of breast cancer in women who have had the disease before.
+Evista is also known by its drug name, raloxifene.

 About two-thirds of breast cancers are estrogen receptor-positive, meaning that they require estrogen in order to grow.
 Evista is a member of a class of drugs called selective estrogen receptor modulators, or SERM, that provide hormone therapy to treat or help prevent receptor-positive breast cancer.
 Evista is believed to work by reducing the effect of estrogen in estrogen receptor-positive breast cancers.